EMD E-unit: Engines

 While there were some cosmetic differences between E-unit models, the major line of development was technological, and largely that of increasing power.
-The first model, the EA/EB, was rated at 1800 hp (1300 kW), then the E3 was rated at 2,000 hp.
-The last model, the E9, was rated at 2,400 hp (1800 kW).
+The first model, the EA/EB, was rated at 1800 hp, then the E3 was rated at 2000 hp.
+The last model, the E9, was rated at 2400 hp.

 Early models (EA/EB through E2) used the Winton 201-A engine that had been developed in the early 1930s by the partnership of General Motors and Winton.
 While this engine represented a breakthrough in power-to-weight ratios and output flexibility for Diesel engines, it was a compromise between marine and locomotive requirements and wasn't well suited to the sustained full throttle operation often needed in railroad service.
 It was not unusual for heavy repairs to be done en route on one engine while the other engine propelled the train at reduced speed.
-The 201-A engines used in E-units were 900 hp (700 kW) V12s.
+The 201-A engines used in E-units were 900 hp V12s.
 Experience with the 201-A, which was the first two-stroke Diesel engine in operational use, was invaluable in the development of the next-generation Diesel engine, the EMD 567, a purpose-designed engine that achieved a factor-of-five improvement in piston life for locomotive use.

 The E3 introduced the 567 series engine, which would power all later E units, the 567 being a mechanically aspirated two stroke 45 degree V-type with 567 cuin displacement per cylinder, a total of 6804 cuin per engine.
 Models E3 through E9 used the EMD model 567 engine, named after its engine displacement in cubic inches per cylinder.
 The 567 model had been developed by EMD specifically for locomotive use, and exhibited excellent performance and reliability in high speed passenger train service.
 The 567 had a greater displacement per cylinder than the 201-A and ran at a higher maximum rpm, elements which when combined gave greater engine output.
-The 12V-567 V12 model used in the E3 through E6 developed 1000 hp (750 kW).
-The E7 model used the 12V-567A rated at 1000 hp (750 kW).
-The E8 used the more advanced 567B unit, with improved exhaust manifolds and other enhancements to give 1,125 hp each.
-More development resulted in the 1200 hp (900 kW) 567C engine used in the E9.
+The 12V-567 V12 model used in the E3 through E6 developed 1000 hp.
+The E7 model used the 12V-567A rated at 1,000 hp.
+The E8 used the more advanced 567B unit, with improved exhaust manifolds and other enhancements to give 1125 hp each.
+More development resulted in the 1200 hp 567C engine used in the E9.